New Report: The Top 5 Spam Text Messages in America

 Advertisement

-A new report by RoboKiller.com, a spam and robocall blocking service, shows that Americans have received more than 78 billion spam text messages so far this year.
-That’s an 18% year-over-year increase from the first half of 2022.
+A report by RoboKiller.com, a spam and robocall blocking service, shows that Americans received more than 78 billion spam text messages at one point last year.
+That’s an 18% year-over-year increase from the first half of the previous year.

 The report covers robotexts, spam texts as well as scam texts received by Americans from January to June 2023.